 Trevally

-Trevally pound for pound is one of the best fighting fish.
-In certain parts of Australia surface popping for Giant Trevally is one of the bucket list fishing experiences that you must tick off.
-However, in Victoria, you will mainly be catching the much smaller silver trevally.
-Good bait options include blue bait, whitebait, raw chicken, pilchards, pippies, squid and mussels.
-Trevally will also take a range of soft plastics including worm and minnow imitations, small surface poppers, and small metal spoons.
+Trevally, pound for pound, is one of the best fighting fish.
+In certain parts of Australia, surface popping for Giant Trevally is one of the bucket list fishing experiences that you must tick off.
+However, you will mainly catch the much smaller silver trevally in Victoria.
+Good bait options include blue bait, white bait, raw chicken, pilchards, pippies, squid and mussels.
+Trevally will also take a range of soft plastics, including worm and minnow imitations, small surface poppers, and small metal spoons.
 We recommend targeting trevally with a 1-3 or 2-4 kilo fishing rod coupled with a 2000, or 2500 reel spooled with 4-8-pound braid and equivalent fluorocarbon leader.
-If there are larger trevally in the area than you can go heavier moving up the scale to a 3-5 kilo class spin rod spooled with fine 8-12-pound braid and equivalent fluorocarbon leader.
+If there are larger trevally in the area, then you can go heavier, moving up the scale to a 3-5 kilo class spin rod spooled with fine 8-12-pound braid and equivalent fluorocarbon leader.

-Eels, scorpionfish and Gurnards can be very common catches in these areas.
+Eels, scorpionfish, and Gurnards are very common catches in these areas.
 Especially if night fishing.
-Always handle fish with care and don’t handle at all if you’re not sure what species it is.
+Always handle fish carefully, and don’t handle it if you’re unsure what species it is.
 I have seen people catch these and curiously hold to find out what type of species of fish it is.
-This is very dangerous and a small prick from one of its spikes will have you in a hospital with severe pain.
-So do be careful if you don’t know what type of species it is, then asks someone around you before handling.
+This is very dangerous, and a small prick from one of its spikes will have you in a hospital with severe pain.
+So, be careful if you don’t know what type of species it is, and ask someone around you before handling it.
 I have also had some mates have an encounter with hammerhead sharks.
-The freshwater areas such as the Barwon river hold a large volume of snakes, particularly tiger snakes so do take care in these areas.
+Freshwater areas such as the Barwon River hold many snakes, particularly tiger snakes, so take care of these areas.